 As another turbulent year for the F-35 Joint Strike Fighter draws to a close, Pratt & Whitney is optimistic that 2012 could prove a potential watershed for the program and its F135 engine.
 Ahead lie the challenges of ramping up production, reducing costs and completing improvements to the F-35B short-takeoff-and-vertical-landing (Stovl) propulsion system.
 Left behind is the haunting specter of the General Electric/Rolls-Royce F136 alternate engine as well as the teething problems ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Stovl Improvements In Pipeline As F135 Output Increases".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Stovl Improvements In Pipeline As F135 Output Increases".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.